-The Program of Geography's Internship Program is designed to help students gain real-world experience solving the grand challenges we face as a society.
+The internship is designed to help students gain real-world experience solving the grand challenges we face as a society.
 Whether it is in Duluth, or across the world, our students dedicate a portion of their time and energy working side-by-side with practitioners.
 In doing so, our students gain the experiences and skills necessary to make them not just competitive in today's job market, but sought out.

-Our internship program provides students with the tools, resources, and experiences necessary to excel both in the classroom and as an emerging professional.
+The internship provides students with the tools, resources, and experiences necessary to excel both in the classroom and as an emerging professional.
 Other benefits include:

 - Demonstrate your ability to apply what you’ve learned in the classroom in a real-world setting.

 - Assess your strengths, weaknesses, motivations, and future opportunities and prospects.

 - Expand your written, verbal, and interpersonal communication skills with professionals and colleagues.